Citizens (album): Critical reception

 Indie Vision Music's Jonathan Andre highlighted that "both musically and lyrically" that the project is "a treasure".
 Also, Andre called this album "a breath of fresh air in terms of worship and praise in an industry full of similar artist styles and tired and overused themes and messages throughout the many radio and church hits throughout the years."
 At Louder Than the Music, Jono Davies surmised that "to be fair to Citizen[s], this rock album lets some amazing lyrics pour out of the songs.
 What Citizen have done is shown that we can still worship God to amazing rock 'n roll songs that punch above their weight."
-At Jesus Freak Hideout, Ryan Barbee vowed that "Citizens is an album made for the Christian who has wanted to sing gospel-centered lyrics but not sacrifice artful music on the altar of conformity."
+At Jesusfreakhideout.com, Ryan Barbee vowed that "Citizens is an album made for the Christian who has wanted to sing gospel-centered lyrics but not sacrifice artful music on the altar of conformity."
 Additionally, Barbee evoked that the band has "not only offered up some great tunes - they are paving a new road in music", which is truly "a game-changer."

 Jonathan Francesco of New Release Tuesday surmised that "while the song titles for their self-titled debut might not indicate a very original project, the music is actually surprisingly fresh."
 Francesco noted that "there are numerous musical highpoints on the album that will help it to standout [sic] from the pack.
 Lyrically, though, it's pretty much the standard fare", but the album "more than accomplishes what it set out to accomplish."
 Lastly, Francesco found that "Citizens manage to find a workable balance between catchy pop music and uplifting praise and worship."
-Cross Rhythms' Josh Dipple found that the release "can't be faulted for its energy, with songs that long to be played to big crowds at summer festivals, played expertly by a band who have obviously been studiously taking notes, watching the likes of Kings Of Leon and The Strokes."
+Cross Rhythms' Josh Dipple found that the release "can't be faulted for its energy, with songs that long to be played to big crowds at summer festivals, played expertly by a band who have obviously been studiously taking notes, watching the likes of Kings of Leon and The Strokes."